 Started nearly 67,000 HIV-positive women on antiretroviral treatment (ART)

 Averted nearly 13,000 HIV infections through PMTCT programming

-The Elizabeth Glaser Pediatric AIDS Foundation (EGPAF) began supporting HIV and AIDS care and treatment programs in 2004 and prevention of mother-to-child transmission of HIV (PMTCT) services in 2005 in Côte d’Ivoire.
+The Elizabeth Glaser Pediatric AIDS Foundation (EGPAF) began supporting HIV and AIDS care and treatment programs in 2004 and PMTCT services in 2005 in Côte d’Ivoire.
 EGPAF-Côte d’Ivoire is working to end the country’s epidemic by increasing access to comprehensive, high-quality, well-integrated HIV prevention, care, and treatment services among women, children and families.
-As of May 2017, EGPAF was supporting activities within nine regions and 23 districts with U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), through the U.S. Centers for Disease Control and Prevention (CDC), and Unitaid funding.
+As of June 2018, EGPAF was supporting activities within nine regions and 23 districts with U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), through the U.S. Centers for Disease Control and Prevention (CDC), and Unitaid funding.